Webflow vs WordPress: Which Platform to Use to Build a Website in 2022

 Tip: WordPress is a free and open-source platform.
 However, it will cost you $150 or more per year if you also count premium plugins, themes, and hosting.

 The Webflow platform also offers both free and paid plans.
-As of today, its most expensive plan will cost you $36 a month, billed yearly.
+As of today, its most expensive plan will cost you $39 a month (not counting the Enterprise plan), billed yearly.
 However, you get a lot of add-ons and integrations for free.
 Granted, you still have to pay for a custom domain, but the main advantage is that you get a lot of functionality right out of the box.

 Just keep in mind that WordPress has more, way more plugins to offer than Webflow.
 With Webflow, you also get complete design freedom and nice templates, while with WordPress, you need to buy expensive themes and WordPress design builders or design everything from scratch.